 Employees Provident Fund is a social security scheme to safeguard the future of employees working with industries and organisations.
 EPF coverage extends from the time an employee starts working up until retirement.
 It provides individuals protection against loss of income during periods of lack of suitable employment opportunities or upon retirement.
 Subsequently, UAN and PF number are useful to keep track of your contributions to EPF.
 However, there is some difference between UAN and PF number which you must understand to monitor your EPF details correctly.

 Invest in a portfolio of equity funds backed by science and time tested strategies, to meet your retirement fund goal.

 Indicative returns of 10-12% annually

 Investment horizon of 5+ Years

 What is an EPF Number?

 An organisation has to provide EPF facilities to its employees.
 Whereas, in an un-exempt organisation, the EPFO issues an alphanumeric number to each employee, known as the EPF number.
 The number represents your current place of employment as well as EPFOs.
 It represents details such as your state, establishment, regional office, and the PF member code.
 Whereas, in an exempt organisation, a trust may manage the EPF facility.
-They may also issue PF numbers that comprise only numbers.
+They may also issue Provident Fund numbers that comprise only numbers.